MinaProtocol/mina/rfcs/0000-transition-frontier-listener.md

 ## Unresolved questions
 [unresolved-questions]: #unresolved-questions

-  - Should the listener also support a `clear/destroy` call for when the transition frontier is thrown away/reset/synced?
-We assume that the only way to create a transition frontier is to create an empty one and then fill it by adding breadcrumbs.
   - Potentially out of scope of this listener api RFC, but in the snark pool manager, it is unclear how to obtain the work from the breadcrumb, and how important it is to get all future work from a breadcrumb rather than just the available work.
   - In the snark pool garbage collection case, do we want to remove from the pool when a breadcrumb pointing at the data leaves the transition frontier completely, or just when it ceases to be a leaf?
-If the latter, we may need to rethink when the `remove_breadcrumb` fires, or add a third function.
+If the latter, we may need to rethink when the `remove_breadcrumb` fires.